-My relationships have changed drastically in the past fifteen years.
+My relationships have changed drastically in the past sixteen years.

 First, is my relationship with horses.
 Second, is my relationship with my body.